kumahq/kuma/docs/madr/decisions/055-default-hostname-generators.md

 ## Context and Problem Statement

-We introduced HostnameGenerator for MeshService and MeshExternalService which is also compatible with upcoming MeshMultizoneService.
+We introduced HostnameGenerator for MeshService, MeshExternalService and MeshMultizoneService.
 This MADR proposes default generators taking into account different scenarios.

 ## Considered Options